 we forgot our personal misery.

 about the ongoing War and a mother,

 who lost her mind because of her son,

 brutally killed in the Afghanistan mountains.

 the silence was unbearable.

 Only Eugeny Belyaev knows,

-how to sing those lyrics properly.
+how to sing those lyrics property.

 Commenting expired for this item.